 Done well?
 Think this is your ticket to a big VC?

 Think again.
-VC is more about connections then anything else.
+VC is more about connections than anything else.
 Most people do not have operational experience but have managed to get in because of some kind of connections.

 Our advice